Skip to main content

 You’ll have to register your business with HMRC, manage your own taxes, and do all the usual tasks that anyone who is self-employed has to do.

-To be a bookkeeper you need to have a money laundering license, also known as AML - Anti Money Laundering.
-If you don’t have this you would be breaking the law if you start a bookkeeping business from home.
+If you plan to offer bookkeeping services independently, you need to register with HMRC for anti-money laundering (AML) supervision.
+If you don’t have this, you would be breaking the law if you start a bookkeeping business from home.

-You can apply for this at any time of year.
-Applications are processed within 28 days.
+You can apply for this at any time of year and it may cost an additional fee.
+Applications are often reviewed by HMRC within 45 days.

 How much can a bookkeeper earn?